aborn/emacs.d/README.md

     * C-c C-s  running matlab code
     * C-'      move point to middle of line
     * C-x C-e  eval-current-buffer
-    * C-c C-j  active chinese wubi input method
+    * SHIFT-SPC  active chinese wubi input method
     * M-$      ispell-word.
 Check and correct spelling of the word at point.

 > Note: for more detail key-binding, please refs to the file